blockadesystems/embargo/readme.md

 EMBARGO_PORT - The port the Embargo server will listen on.
 If not set it defaults to 8080.

+EMBARGO_TLS_DISABLE - If set to true, TLS will be disabled.
+If not set, TLS will be enabled.
+If TLS is enabled, EMBARGO_TLS_CERT_FILE and EMBARGO_TLS_KEY_FILE must be set.
+If EMBARGO_TLS_DISABLE is not set, it is defaulted to false.

+EMBARGO_TLS_CERT_FILE - The path to the TLS certificate file.
+This is only used if TLS is enabled.

+EMBARGO_TLS_KEY_FILE - The path to the TLS key file.
+This is only used if TLS is enabled.

 EMBARGO_AUTO_UNSEAL - If set to true, the vault will automatically unseal itself on startup.
 This is useful for testing.
 If not set, the vault will need to be unsealed manually.

 EMBARGO_AUTO_UNSEAL_KEYS - A comma separated list of keys to use to unseal the vault.
 This is only used if VAULT_AUTO_UNSEAL is set to true.